-The air-breathing fish climbing perch, often known as koi (Anabas testudineus), is one of the most popular fish in Bangladesh due to its flavor and strong market demand (Siddiqua et al., 2000).
+The air-breathing fish climbing perch, often known as koi (A. testudineus), is one of the most popular fish in Bangladesh due to its flavor and strong market demand (Siddiqua et al., 2000).
 This species is a useful source of nutrition for the ill and convalescent.
 It has significant levels of iron and copper, which are important for hemoglobin formation (Saha, 1971).
 Once upon a time, climbing perch or Koi was very much abundant in almost all freshwater systems of Bangladesh (Mahmood, 2003).
 The availability of this fish has decreased from natural systems in recent years.
 However, the Thai Koi is an exotic fish species in Bangladesh that was introduced in 2002 from Thailand after a drastic reduction of popular native koi fish was recognized in the late 1980s (Ahmed et al., 2014).
 The nice thing about this Thai koi is that its body color is almost identical to 'Deshi Koi' (Torafdar, 2013).
 Fortunately, artificial propagation procedures have been established to produce seeds of this species (Kohinoor and Zaher, 2006).

 Several studies on this species include the stocking density of cage-reared A. testudineus (Habib et al., 2015); production of Thai Koi reared in nylon hapas (Hasan et al., 2010); protein requirement (Hossain et al.,2012); Growth and morphological comparison between local and Thai koi (Noor, 2005) have been conducted.
-However, the effect of dietary lipid in combination with a practical diet on the growth performance and body composition of Thai Koi (Anabas testudineus) has not been studied.
+However, the effect of dietary lipid in combination with a practical diet on the growth performance and body composition of Thai Koi (A. testudineus) has not been studied.
 To intensify the culture of this species provision of a nutritionally balanced diet is necessary.
-Thus, the present study aims to investigate the effect of dietary lipid on growth performance and body composition of Thai koi, Anabas testudineus.
+Thus, the present study aims to investigate the effect of dietary lipid on growth performance and body composition of Thai koi, A. testudineus.

 MATERIALS AND METHODS